 We know you’re busy caring for your family, working, and managing your household.
 Be sure you take time to care for yourself, too.
 We want to help you stay healthy.
-One of the best ways you can stay healthy is to schedule a yearly well-woman check-up.
-Well-woman check-ups are a covered benefit for our members.
-During the check-up, your provider will do:
+One of the best ways you can stay healthy is to schedule a yearly well-woman checkup.

 You may not have any signs or symptoms of problems.
-Getting a well-woman check-up each year can help catch problems early, when they are easier to treat.
+Getting a well-woman checkup each year can help catch any problems early, when they are easier to treat.

-You can call your OB/GYN to schedule a well-woman check-up, or you may call your primary care provider (PCP).
-You don’t need a referral for an OB/GYN.
+You can call your OB/GYN to schedule a well-woman checkup, or you may call your primary care physician (PCP).
 We have both male and female OB/GYNs available.
+You don’t need a referral.
 Search online at Find a Provider.

 Have a healthy year.

-Aetna Better Health of New Jersey covers the following family planning services:
+Aetna Better Health of Kansas covers the following family planning services:

 - Annual exams and pap smears